Botulinum toxin type a

 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
-Symptoms may include paralysis; severe muscle weakness; trouble swallowing; weak or shallow breathing.Proper storage of botulinum toxin type a:
+Symptoms may include body weakness; difficulty breathing; paralysis.Proper storage of botulinum toxin type a:

 Botulinum toxin type a is usually handled and stored by a health care provider.
 If you are using botulinum toxin type a at home, store botulinum toxin type a as directed by your pharmacist or health care provider.
 Keep botulinum toxin type a out of the reach of children and away from pets.